catberry/catberry/docs/modules/index.md

 In browser Catberry creates module once and create `$context` at the same time.
 Then just update state of `$context` every time user clicks link with URLs inside the application.

-##ModuleBase
-Also it can be really useful to inherit your module from [catberry-module] (https://www.npmjs.org/package/catberry-module).
-It is a base module implementation with "smart method invocation" that reduce all this code that should decide what logic to execute by placeholder, event or form name.

 ##Example of application structure
 Typically directory structure of your application should look like this: